IlyaCvazar/IlyaCvazar/README.md

 # Hi, I’m Ilya 👋

 📍 I live in Norilsk, Krasnoyarsk Krai
 📅 Active in development since 2020
-🔭 Currently learning: Python, machine learning, and web development
 🌱 Learning to write clean and efficient code
 💬 Open to discussing projects, collaborations, and internships